pmservice/product-line-prediction/README.md

 # About
 The application demonstrates usage of [IBM Watson Machine Learning][pa] [Bluemix][bm] offering.

-Application is based on Node.js and Express framework.
-It uses [IBM Watson Machine Learning REST API][pa-api] to integrate with Data Science Experience (*DSX*) developed analytics (check [Docs](https://console.ng.bluemix.net/docs/services/PredictiveModeling/index-gentopic1.html#genTopProcId2) for more options).
+Application is based on Node.js and Express framework and utilizes [IBM Watson Machine Learning REST API][pa-api].

 Within this sample scoring application you are able to:
-* select one of online deployments (scoring) based on *GoodsCategoryPrediction* sample model
+* select one of online deployments (scoring)
-* verify required input data schema (fields name and type)
-* drag and drop *csv* file with input data for scoring (or double click on input data field to open file browser)
+* select one of customers
-* make score requests by using „Get score” button
+* make score requests by using 'Generate Predictions' button
-* display scoring result in form of table
+* display predicted recommendations for selected customer

 ![Application screenshot](/doc/app-scr.png)